srishupadhyay/Retail-Insights-SQL/README.md

 This project looks at the sales data to analyze aspects such as product sales performance, customer behaviour, product demand, and staff performance.
 I have used SQLite to extract meaningful information from a relational database.

 ## Data Sources
-The primary dataset used for the analysis is [stores.db](Data/stores.db) file also available in the repository under 'Data'.
+The dataset used for the analysis is [stores.db](Data/stores.db) file also available in the repository under 'Data'.
 ## Tools
 [SQLite](https://sqlitebrowser.org/dl/)
 ## Data